kimian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/06.digistore-2/default.en.md

 #  last_modified: true
 ---

-MailBeez workswith *DigiStore 4.1*, running on PHP 5.2+
+MailBeez workswith *DigiStore 4.1*, running on php 5.3+

 If MailBeez is not included in your DigiStore 4.1+ release please follow these instructions